 NOTE: Nominees do not need to meet every area of the above criteria, however these are provided as a guide for nominators, who will be asked to address the sub-set areas where relevant to the nominee and their career.

-Rules for applying for the Peter Nicol Russell Memorial Medal
+2020 Peter Nicol Russell Career Achievement Memorial Medal Recipient

-- Any nomination for the PNR Memorial Medal must be accompanied by a statement (200 word citation) of the nominee's notable contributions and achievements.
+- Any nomination for the PNR must be accompanied by a statement (200 word citation) of the nominee's notable contributions and achievements.

 - At 31 July of each year, the H&A Committee will consider new nominations, add those suitable to the Register and review the nominations already recorded on the Register, in order to recommend three names to the Board for consideration at the next scheduled Board meeting.

-- Cognisant of any advice from the H&A Committee, the Board will select an annual PNR Medal recipient.
+- Cognisant of any advice from the H&A Committee, the Board will select an annual PNR recipient

 - Any three members of National Congress